Head of Information governance, privacy and cybersecurity, Asia Pacific

 Key industry sectors

-Anna is co-author to Internet Law in Hong Kong published by Sweet & Maxwell and is recognized in The Legal 500 and Chambers Asia as a leading individual for her experience technology and data protection, in particular as being "a leader in the privacy space" and for her experience across a number of industries, notably with retail and luxury brands.
+Anna is recognized in The Legal 500 and Chambers Asia as a leading individual for her experience in technology and data protection.
+In particular she is described as being someone who "is really able to bring her experience to bear and find pragmatic solutions".

-Anna is a Fellow of Information Privacy (FIP) with the International Association of Privacy Professionals (IAPP) and holds the CIPT and CIPP/Asia certifications.
-She sits on the IAPP Asia Advisory Board and the Women Leading Privacy Board.
+Anna is a member of the Board of the International Association of Privacy Professionals (IAPP).
+She is a Fellow of Information Privacy (FIP) with the IAPP and holds the CIPT and CIPP/Asia certifications.
 She is admitted as a solicitor in Hong Kong and Queensland, Australia.

 - Solicitor, qualified in Hong Kong